Welcome to today's edition of the Rush 24-7 podcast.

 I'm glad you did.

-I'm Jason Lewis, right here in for the great one, Rush Limbaugh, back right after this.
+I'm Jason Lewis right here in for the great one, Rush Limbaugh, back right after this.

-Talents on loan from Rush, Jason Lewis back at the helm at EIB, rush gone for today, but we'll be back tomorrow for the analysis of the New Hampshire primary.
+Rush gone for today, but we'll be back tomorrow for the analysis of the New Hampshire primary.

-Dixville notch, Obama gets seven, Edwards two, Bill Richardson one.
+Edwards two, Bill Richardson won.

 I didn't know he had relatives up there.